Pat Ludwa's VIEW FROM THE PEW

 Heart-filled words from Sister Mary Lucy Astuto in her column GETTING TO THE HEART OF THE MATTER

 Time Capsules in Church History with MILLENNIUM MILESTONES AND MEMORIES focusing on the long Independence Day Weekend from July 2nd through July 5th.

-Another gem from SIMPLY SHEEN and we highlight another Prince of the Church in COLLEGE OF CARDINALS COLLECTION
+Another gem from SIMPLY SHEEN and we highlight another Prince of the Church: Cardinal Ivan Myroslav Lubachivsky in COLLEGE OF CARDINALS COLLECTION

 They say a picture is worth a thousand words, but the words of Bishop Fulton J. Sheen have been known to launch a thousand images in one's mind, one of the ways this late luminary did so much to evangelize the faith.
 Because of the urgency of the times and because few there are today who possess the wisdom, simplicity and insight than the late Archbishop who touched millions, we are bringing you daily gems from his writings.
 The good bishop makes it so simple that we have dubbed this daily series: "SIMPLY SHEEN".

 "Man can be a saint only in a world in which it is possible to be a devil.
 You say, 'Well, if I were God, I would destroy evil.'
 But if you did that, you would destroy human freedom.
 God will not destroy freedom."